-- NQR 10 requires that providers have systems in place to ensure the following: - Start definitive clinical assessment for patients with urgent needs within 20 minutes of the patient arriving in the centre with a target of 100%.
-This target had been met in each of the last nine months. - Start definitive clinical assessment for all other patients within 60 minutes of the patient arriving in the centre with a target of 100%.
-This target had been met in each of the last nine months. - NQR 12 requires that providers have systems in place to ensure the following: - Face-to-face consultations (whether in a centre or in the patient's place of residence) of emergency patients must be started within one hour (with a target time of 95%), after the definitive clinical assessment has been completed.
-In each of the last nine months the service had achieved 100%. - Face-to-face consultations (whether in a centre or in the patient's place of residence) of urgent patients must be started within two hours (with a target time of 95%), after the definitive clinical assessment has been completed.
-In the last nine months the service had achieved between 96% and 100%. - Face-to-face consultations (whether in a centre or in the patient's place of residence) of less urgent patients must be started within six hours (with a target of 95%), after the definitive clinical assessment has been completed.
+- The service undertook a monthly review of one per cent of patient contacts in line with National Quality Requirement (NQR) 4. - NQR 10 requires that providers start definitive clinical assessment for patients with urgent needs within 20 minutes of the patient arriving in the centre with a target of 100%.
+This target had been met in each of the last nine months (since the provider took over the service).
+NQR 10 also requires that the service start definitive clinical assessment for all other patients within 60 minutes of the patient arriving in the centre with a target of 100%.
+This target had been met in each of the last nine months.

+• NQR 12 requires that face-to-face consultations (whether in a centre or in the patient's place of residence) of emergency patients must be started within one hour (with a target time of 95%), after the definitive clinical assessment has been completed.
+In each of the last nine months the service had achieved 100%.
+It also requires that face-to-face consultations (whether in a centre or in the patient's place of residence) of urgent patients must be started within two hours (with a target time of 95%), after the definitive clinical assessment has been completed.
+In the last nine months the service had achieved between 96% and 100%.
+Finally, NQR 12 requires that face-to-face consultations (whether in a centre or in the patient's place of residence) of less urgent patients must be started within six hours (with a target of 95%), after the definitive clinical assessment has been completed.
 In the last nine months the service had achieved between 96% and 100%.